• Skip to primary navigation

 The good news is that revival has been happening among a few of the Amish groups.
 There seems to be a hunger, and some are finding the truth.

-Because typically, when an Amish person gets saved and starts telling people that they have been born again, they get kicked out of the church.
+As to whether or not they will stay Amish, I don't know.
+Typically, when an Amish person gets saved and starts telling people that they have been born again, they get kicked out of the church.
 (New Order groups being an exception.)

 So unless the preachers and many in the church are coming to the truth, a born-again person (at least if they tell others) probably will not be welcome in most Amish churches.